abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_5_Variables_Dtypes/Section_5.md

     - To explicitly express a float constant use an f at the end of it.

-### Keywoords
+### Keywords
-- C offers three adjectives keywoords to modify the basic integer, doubles, float.
+- C offers three adjectives keywords to modify the basic integer, doubles, float.

     - *Short*: Uses less storage than an int, saving space when space is limited.

-    - *Long*: Use more storage thatn int, this enabling to express larger numbers.
+    - *Long*: Use more storage that int, this enabling to express larger numbers.

     - *Unsign*: A int that have nonnegative values.

 ### Bool
 - *_Bool/bool*: Store just the value 0 or 1.

-    - Indicate binary choises.
+    - Indicate binary choices.

     - *0*: False value.